How inequality is affecting sleep quality among disadvantaged families•

-Our health care system suffers from exorbitant costs yet structural inequalities that disadvantage the most deserving, as the COVID crisis, which disproportionately affects African-Americans and other socioeconomically disadvantaged minorities, uncovered.
+Our health care system suffers from exorbitant costs, as well as structural inequalities that disadvantage the most underserved.
+The COVID crisis, which disproportionately affects African-Americans and other socioeconomically disadvantaged minorities, uncovered this recently.

-One of the areas where health care disparities are especially apparent is pregnancy, maternal care and sleep, in particular in new parents.
+One of the areas where health care disparities are especially apparent is pregnancy, maternal care, and sleep—in particular that of new parents.
 Not only are African-American women twice as likely to deliver preemies, their babies receive worse care in the NICU than their white counterparts.
 Poverty and race independently increase the risk to develop postpartum depression, which affects a mother’s ability to care for her child, with long term repercussions for both mother and child.

 See article references here